mzaks/DataArchive/README.md

 DataArchive.default.delete(key: key)
 ```

 This method call is scheduled on the (__key__ based) dedicated serial queue and deletes the whole __key__ based subfolder.
-Which is what we one to do in 90% of the cases.
-However if we have multiple versions of document, we might we might want to cleanup the old versions only.
+Which is what we want to do in 90% of the cases.
+However if we have multiple versions of document, we might want to cleanup the old versions only.
+In this case, following option can be used.

 ### Delete old versions for key